Mystic-Slice/responsible-prompting-api/README.md

 ## Roadmap

-✅ :white_check_mark: Endpoint for recommending thresholds.
+### Sentences and values

+- Review/consolidate values used in the JSON sentences file.
+- Review/consolidate sentences that are too specific to be recommended to multiple prompts, e.g., citing percentage numbers or cases that could hardly be shared among multiple input prompts.

+### Negative values and adversarial prompts

+- Include more recent advesarial sentences and prompt hacking techniques such as LLM-Flowbraking.

+### Recommendations

+- Explore different methods for recommending sentences beyond semantic similarity.
+- Different levels of recommendations (sentences, terms, words, tokens?).
+- Recommendation of prompt templates for sentences before the user finishes a sentence, i.e., before typing period, question mark, or exclamation mark.
+- Make recommendations less sensitive to typos.

+### Explainability

 - Visualization feature to show how recommendations connect with the input prompt in the embedding space.

-- Recommendation of prompt templates for sentences before the user finishes a sentence, i.e., before typing period, question mark, or exclamation mark.
-- Different levels of recommendations (sentences, terms, words, tokens?).
+### Automation

 - Automatic populate embeddings after the sentence file is changed.
 - Implement a feedback loop mechanism to log user choices after recommendations.
-- Make recommendations less sensitive to typos.

 ## Repo file structure
 <details>